 With the “Translation” menu, you can change the language for all the labels at the seller end, for all the menus.
 So, now you can get the labels changed as per your own requirement and in your choice of language.

-Translating labels are now easier with the help of CSV.
+Now, translating labels are easier with the help of CSV.
 Export label CSV of the particular page, edit and save the CSV and then import the same to see the changes.

 We will update more on this, so check for updates.